-Any allegation of abuse made against teachers (including supply staff, other staff, volunteers and contractors), that meets the harms threshold as set out in Keeping Children Safe in Education, 2023, Part Four, Section One, will be reported straight away to the Principal/Rector.
+Any allegation of abuse made against teachers (including supply staff, other staff, volunteers and contractors), that meets the harms threshold as set out in Keeping Children Safe in Education, 2024, Part Four, Section One, will be reported straight away to the Principal/Rector.

 In cases where the Principal/Rector is the subject of an allegation, it will be reported to the Chair of Governors.
-The school will follow the procedures set out in Part Four, Section Two of 'Keeping Children Safe in Education', 2023.

-The Schools will follow the procedures set out in Part Four of 'Keeping Children Safe in Education', 2023.
+The Schools will follow the procedures set out in Part Four of 'Keeping Children Safe in Education', 2024.

-The Schools will consult with the Local Authority Designated Officer (LADO) in the event of an allegation being made against a teacher, member of supply staff or other staff, volunteer or contractor and adhere to the relevant procedures set out in 'Keeping Children Safe in Education', 2023 and the Company (CATS Global Schools) P&E Policies, seeking advice from the Schools' P&E partner as needed.
+The Schools will consult with the Local Authority Designated Officer (LADO) in the event of an allegation being made against a teacher, member of supply staff or other staff, volunteer or contractor and adhere to the relevant procedures set out in 'Keeping Children Safe in Education', 2024 and the Company (CATS Global Schools) P&E Policies, seeking advice from the Schools' P&E partner as needed.